kolitjek/ThesisProject/README.md

-## Master thesis project 2021
+## Master thesis project 2021 (Games Technology Track, ITU)
 This repository contains the code used in the  master thesis project: Sequential pruning in Hearthstone.
 The code is an extension to the Fireplace simulator found at: https://github.com/jleclanche/fireplace.
 The project revolves around experimenting with different data structures and pruning methods for a Monte Carlo tree search (MCTS) agent.

 Contributors: Anton Sandberg and Sune Klem.